awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Launch.md

 1. In the navigation pane, choose **Instances**\.
 Select the original instance and choose **Actions**, **Instance State**, **Start**\.
 When prompted for confirmation, choose **Yes, Start**\.
 After the instance state changes to `running`, continue to the next step\.

 1. Retrieve your new Windows administrator password using the private key for the new key pair and connect to the instance\.
-For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.

 1. \(Optional\) If you have no further use for the temporary instance, you can terminate it\.
 Select the temporary instance, and choose **Actions**, **Instance State**, **Terminate**\.